Skip to main content

 Switching away from dairy does not automatically make ice cream healthy.
 Many plant-based frozen desserts still contain significant amounts of added sugar.
 Because plant milks lack the natural lactose found in dairy, manufacturers often compensate with extra sweeteners to achieve the right freezing point and sweetness profile.
 Consumer Reports testing found that some non-dairy options contain more added sugar per serving than their dairy counterparts.

 Saturated fat is another consideration.
-Coconut milk—the most popular base, accounting for roughly 36 percent of the market—is nearly 90 percent saturated fat (Grand View Research, 2024; Food Revolution Network, 2024).
-Soy- and oat-based alternatives tend to offer more favourable fat profiles, while almond milk options are lower in calories but can lack the creaminess consumers expect.
-The key takeaway is that “dairy-free” or “vegan” does not inherently mean “healthy.”
-Reading nutritional labels remains just as important as reading ingredient lists.
+Coconut milk (the most popular base, accounting for roughly 36 percent of the market) is nearly 90 percent saturated fat (Grand View Research, 2024; Food Revolution Network, 2024).
+Soy-based and oat-based alternatives tend to offer more favourable fat profiles, while almond milk options are lower in calories but can lack the creaminess consumers expect.
+The takeaway: “dairy-free” or “vegan” does not inherently mean “healthy,” and reading the nutrition panel matters as much as reading the ingredient list.

 Taste and Texture: How Far Has Innovation Come?

 Early dairy-free ice creams were often icy, thin, or plagued by off-flavours.
-That is changing rapidly.
-Major brands such as Ben & Jerry’s, Oatly, and Van Leeuwen now produce non-dairy lines that rival their traditional offerings in creaminess and flavour depth.
-Advances in food science—including precision fermentation, which creates animal-free whey proteins—are pushing texture and taste even closer to conventional ice cream.
-The variety of bases available today means consumers can match their preferences: coconut for richness, oat for a neutral profile, soy for higher protein, and almond for a lighter option.
+That is changing fast.
+Brands like Ben & Jerry’s, Oatly, and Van Leeuwen now produce non-dairy lines that rival their traditional offerings in creaminess and flavour depth.
+Advances in food science, including precision fermentation, which creates animal-free whey proteins, are pushing texture and taste closer to conventional ice cream.
+The range of bases available today lets consumers match their preferences: coconut for richness, oat for a neutral profile, soy for higher protein, and almond for a lighter option.

 Making the Right Choice for You

-Choosing between vegan and dairy-free ice cream ultimately depends on your personal priorities.
+Choosing between vegan and dairy-free ice cream comes down to your personal priorities.
 If you are managing lactose intolerance or a dairy allergy, any dairy-free option will work.
-If your concerns extend to all animal products for ethical or environmental reasons, you will want to look specifically for the “vegan” label or scrutinise the ingredient list for items like egg or honey.
-In both cases, comparing nutritional information across brands will help you find a product that satisfies your taste buds without undermining your health goals.
+If your concerns extend to all animal products for ethical or environmental reasons, look specifically for the “vegan” label or scan the ingredient list for items like egg or honey.
+Either way, comparing nutrition panels across brands will help you find a product that satisfies your taste buds without undermining your health goals.

-The frozen dessert landscape is broader and more inclusive than ever before.
-As innovation continues and consumer demand grows, the gap between plant-based and dairy ice cream—in taste, texture, and availability—is narrowing fast.
-Whatever your reason for reaching past the dairy section, there has never been a better time to explore what the alternatives have to offer.
+As innovation continues and demand grows, the gap between plant-based and dairy ice cream is narrowing fast in taste, texture, and availability.
+Whatever your reason for reaching past the dairy section, there has never been a better time to see what the alternatives can do.